 Coordinator Alison M Downham Moore Opens in new window

-Description This unit introduces students to some key debates about the definition and origin of sexuality as a concept, and to the historical origins of particular sexual identities and the political values attributed to them.
+Description This subject introduces students to some key debates about the definition and origin of sexuality as a concept, and to the historical origins of particular sexual identities and the political values attributed to them.
 It teaches students to take account of the differing ways that forms of desire, pleasure, obscenity, pornography, perversion, sin and transgression have been articulated across time and place.
-In the unit we traverse an array of temporal moments and geographic loci, drawn to the 'hotspots' of historiographic contention.
+In the subject we traverse an array of temporal moments and geographic loci, drawn to the 'hotspots' of historiographic contention.

 School Humanities & Comm Arts

 Check your HECS Band contribution amount via the Fees page.